Barfell 32mm Rigid Intake Hose

-The Barfell 32mm rigid intake hose is a 32mm thickness which has excellent flexibility and is abrasion resistant which makes this Barfell 32mm rigid intake hose suitable for a lot of applications requiring a lighter hose with a performance to weight ratio.
+The Barfell 32mm Rigid Intake Hose is a 32mm thickness which has excellent flexibility and is abrasion resistant which makes this Barfell 32mm rigid intake hose suitable for a lot of applications requiring a lighter hose with a performance to weight ratio.
 Why use Barfell 32mm rigid intake hose?
 Simple answer to prevent Carbon Monoxide poisoning.
 Carbon monoxide (CO) gas is an odorless, colorless and tasteless gas and is found in the exhaust of petrol and diesel motors, such as those used with diving compressors for filling diving air tanks or for supplying divers air at depth through surface-supplied air systems Hookahs.

-Workplace Health & Safety Queensland
+Recommendations Workplace Health & Safety Queensland

 - Always ensure that the air intake of the compressor is fitted with an extension pipe or hose so that the inlet is located away from any source of contamination such as engine or motor exhaust.
 The compressor’s manufacturer should determine the length and cross sectional area of any hose or pipe.